Schwenger/TinBots/EngineeringNotebook.md

 complete physical model -> Maxi + Marlene

 Addendum by Maxi:
-"todo: find a way to tell matlab to treat included model as nonatomic subsystem (necessary for tin bot map introducer subsystem)"
+"ToDo: find a way to tell MatLab to treat included model as non-atomic subsystem (necessary for tin bot map introducer subsystem)"

 ==============

-Braindump on right-hand-rule
+Brain dump on right-hand-rule
 (Ben Wiederhake)

 - seems to behave nicely in all cases with the current tolerances